SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 2) To do so, however, countries had to balance values and pragmatism in order to ultimately support their goal of doing so.

-**Cold war dynamics of the 1960s created a diplomatically timely opportunity for the development of Sino-French relationships for both states to assert their nationalism-fueled need for increased international recognition; to garner heightened recognition, both had to leverage diplomatic pragmatism in balancing their values with their realities to ultimately achieve their nationalistic goals of added recognition.**

 ****

-- Cold war create an opportuntity => foregoround it with how the author is defining the cold war moment.
-The author is conciously decenter the cold war in order to compare China with France
-- Sino french leverage opportunity with pragmatic ways
-- Nationalism as a end whilst value maintainnence as a means to that end

-Finally, define the results of the athour's focus on the sidelines of the Cold War.

-Engage with the projects of the author / their choices.

 ****